 Yes, MFA students enroll in workshops outside their genre, with the consent of the instructor.

-How do you apply if you are applying for both fiction and poetry?
+How do I apply if I am applying for both fiction and poetry?

 Do you have a Creative Non-Fiction specialization?